-- h) All development will be consistent with the policies in section 3.13 and the Hamlet Design and Heritage Protection policies contained in Appendix A. - i) Outdoor Storage is not permitted within the Hamlet Residential/Office designation.
+- Official Plan.
+A home occupation use shall not include any adult entertainment uses; - All development will be consistent with the policies in section 3.13 and the Hamlet Design and Heritage Protection Guidelines contained in Appendix A; - i) Outdoor Storage is not permitted within the Hamlet Residential/Office Area designation; and, - j) Adult entertainment uses shall be prohibited within the Hamlet Residential/Office Area designation.

-Lands designated as Hamlet Residential - Special will be used for the purposes of single-family residential uses, in accordance with the policies of Section 3.0 of this Plan, subject to:
+Lands designated as Hamlet Residential - Special will be used for the purposes of single family residential uses, in accordance with the policies of Section 3.0 of this Plan, subject to:

-a) the satisfactory completion of the Municipal Class EA process to examine the casterly extension of 10th Side Road and a Norval By-pass by the Region of Halton;

-b) the completion of an Environmental Impact Assessment (EIA) to the satisfaction of Credit Valley Conservation, the Town and the Region of Halton that determines the precise boundaries of the Hungry Hollow Environmentally Sensitive Area on the subject property.
+- a) the satisfactory completion of the Municipal Class EA process to examine the easterly extension of 10th Side Road and a Norval By-pass by the Region of Halton; - b) the completion of an Environmental Impact Assessment (EIA) to the satisfaction of Credit Valley Conservation, the Town and the Region of Halton that determines the precise boundaries of the Hungry Hollow Environmentally Sensitive Area on the subject property.